 - 1. Student must have a good attendance record. - 2.
-Student must attain eighty percent mastery in each academic class. - 3.
+Student must complete credits in eighty percent of the classes enrolled each semester. - 3.
 Student must demonstrate good behavior; show respect, and positive attitude. - 4.
 Student must be approved by Desert Pride Academy (administration, teachers, and staff) to be accepted for subsequent semesters.